Akgul Amanmuradova: 2007–2009: Cincinnati semifinalist and top 50 debut

 At Pattaya City, Amanmuradova made it to the semifinals, losing to American Jill Craybas.
 After this, she rose to a career high of 85.
 In Berlin Amanmuradova managed to qualify for the premier event.
 After knocking out Aravane Rezaï of France, she faced world No. 2, Ana Ivanovic.
-This was the first time she had played a top five player.
-She held her own, pushing the first set to a tie-break before losing the match in straight sets.
+This was the first time she had played a top-five player.
+She held her own, pushing the first set to a tie-break, before losing the match in straight sets.

 Amanmuradova was playing some of her best tennis.
-At the 2008 İstanbul Cup, she made it to the semifinals, defeating Nadia Petrova en route.
+At the İstanbul Cup, she made it to the semifinals, defeating Nadia Petrova en route.
 Here she fell to world No. 7, Elena Dementieva.
 After this she reached her highest ever ranking of World No. 50.
 For the rest of the year she didn't excel as much as previously.
 She made it to the second round of the French Open for the second year running.
 She represented Uzbekistan at the Beijing Olympics, losing to Francesca Schiavone in the first round.
 She ended the year with a 22–29 singles record and a ranking of 80.

-Amanmuradova began the year 2009 by reaching the second round at the 2009 Australian Open, defeating Melanie Oudin in the first round before falling to María José Martínez Sánchez.
+Amanmuradova began the new year by reaching the second round at the 2009 Australian Open, defeating Melanie Oudin in the first round before falling to María José Martínez Sánchez.
 Her ranking slipped throughout the year as she had little success on the WTA Tour.
-She went to play at the $100k Biarritz event and reached the semifinals, defeating world No. 86, Mathilde Johansson in the process, before falling to Julia Görges.
+She went to play at the $100k Open de Biarritz and reached the semifinals, defeating world No. 86, Mathilde Johansson in the process, before falling to Julia Görges.
 The next week she reached another semifinal at a $50k tournament in Contrexéville.

 She returned to the WTA Tour, but had little success until her home tournament, the Tashkent Open, where she reached her second WTA Tour final.
 She defeated Stefanie Vögele and Yaroslava Shvedova in straight sets en route to the final.
 In the final, she was defeated by Shahar Pe'er in two sets.
 Amanmuradova and partner Ai Sugiyama won the Aegon International at Eastbourne, the only WTA Premier event played on grass.
 She also won the $100k doubles tournament in Cuneo alongside Darya Kustova.
 She ended the 2009 season ranked 85 with a win–loss record of 25–27.